Filozofe Mabete

-Filozofe Mabete (born 14 March 2005) is an English professional footballer who plays as a defender for Swindon Town.
+Filozofe Mabete (born 14 March 2005) is an English professional footballer who plays as a defender for Forest Green Rovers, on loan from Swindon Town.

-Career
+Club career

 Born in Enfield, Mabete began his career with Wolverhampton Wanderers at the age of 12, turning professional in April 2023.
 He signed for Swindon Town in June 2025.
 Following the move, Mabete was praised by his former club.
 After making a number of appearances at the start of the season, he was rested by the club.

+In August 2026 he signed on loan for Forest Green Rovers.

+International career

+In March 2026 he was called-up by the DR Congo U23 team.